spryker/spryker-docs/docs/pbc/all/price-management/prices-feature-overview/prices-feature-overview.md

   - /docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/prices-feature-walkthrough.html
 ---

-A price can be defined for abstract and concrete products.
+Both [abstract products and product variants](/docs/scos/user/features/{{site.version}}/product-feature-overview/product-feature-overview.html#abstract-products-and-product-variants) can have prices.

+On the catalog and search pages of the Storefront, abstract product prices are displayed.

+When a customer opens a Product Details page, they still see an abstract product price.

+After selecting a product variant, they see the variant's price.

+## Price types

 Prices are stored as an integer, in the smallest unit of a currency.
 For example, for Euro prices are stored in cents.

 Each price is assigned to a price type, like gross or net price.
 For a price type, there can be *one* to *n* product prices defined.
 Price type entity is used to differentiate between use cases.
 For example, you can have DEFAULT and ORIGINAL types to use for sale pricing.